prove/tarantula/README.md

 * Recommended platform is
   [CentOS-6.X for i386 Architecture](http://isoredirect.centos.org/centos/6/isos/i386/).
 Tarantula
-  has installation script which automates most of the installation steps for CentOs 6.
-X86_64 bit Server is not recommended, as it seems to have problems with memcached/passenger subsystems, at least with low memory systems.
+  has installation script which automates most of the installation steps.
+CentOs 6.x for x86_64 Architecture is not recommended, as it seems to have problems with memcached/passenger subsystems, at least with low memory systems.
 * Root Access to Linux